USS Philadelphia (1776): Service history

 Philadelphia was placed in service under Captain Benjamin Rue of Philadelphia shortly after completion.
-Late in August, General Arnold assembled his fleet and cruised provocatively on the northern stretches of Lake Champlain.
+Late in August, Arnold assembled his fleet and cruised provocatively on the northern stretches of Lake Champlain.
 On 23 September, in anticipation of the larger British fleet's arrival, he stationed his ships in Valcour Bay, the strait separating the western shore of the lake from Valcour Island.
-When the two forces clashed on 11 October, Philadelphia was under the command of Benjamin Rue, and was part of the formation Arnold established in the Valcour strait.
-Early in the six-hour fight the 12-gun schooner ran aground and was burned.
-Toward dusk the British guns holed Philadelphia with a 24 lb shot and she soon sank.
+When the two forces clashed on 11 October, Philadelphia was under the command of Rue and was part of the formation Arnold established in the Valcour strait.
+Early in the six-hour fight the 12-gun American schooner ran aground and was burned.
+Toward dusk the British guns holed Philadelphia with a 24 lb shot, and she sank.
 Darkness ended the action, and Arnold was able to slip away during the night.
 Many of his remaining ships were burned, sunk, or captured over the next two days as the British pursued him toward Ticonderoga.

 In sea trials of the replica Philadelphia II, the Lake Champlain Maritime Museum determined that the boat was not particularly maneuverable: contemporary accounts of sailing the vessels include reports that the gondolas skipped across the waters of the lake, blown by the wind, and needed safe shelter when winds were high.

 Raising the wreck

 In the 1930s, Lorenzo Hagglund, a veteran of World War I and a history buff, began searching the strait for remains of the battle.
 In 1932 he found the remains of Royal Savages hull, which he successfully raised in 1935.
-Hagglund followed up his discovery of Royal Savage with the discovery of Philadelphias remains in 1935, sitting upright on the lake bottom.
+Hagglund discovered Philadelphias remains in 1935, sitting upright on the lake bottom.
 He raised her that year; in addition to the guns and hull, hundreds of other items were recovered from the vessel.
 These relics included shot, cooking utensils, tools, buttons, buckles and human bones.

 Philadelphia was exhibited at various locations on Lake Champlain and the Hudson River before becoming a long-term display at Exeter, New York.
-Lorenzo Hagglund spent years searching for other ships in Arnold's fleet, and raised another gunboat in 1952.
+Hagglund spent years searching for other ships in Arnold's fleet, and he raised another gunboat in 1952.
 Funding for a structure to house that find and Royal Savage fell through, and that boat's remains were eventually ruined through neglect and looting.

-In the wake of that failure Hagglund approached the Smithsonian Institution to preserve Philadelphia, and in 1961, bequeathed her and associated artifacts to that organization.
+Hagglund approached the Smithsonian Institution to preserve Philadelphia, and in 1961 he bequeathed her and associated artifacts to that organization.
 According to the Whitehall Times, the remains had suffered more damage during their time above water than below.
 The boat and artifacts are now part of the permanent collection of the National Museum of American History, in Washington, D.C.
 She is listed on the National Register of Historic Places and is designated a National Historic Landmark.
 She remains in precarious condition: as of 2001 the wood and iron fittings continued to show signs of deterioration despite attempts to stabilize them.